microsoft/playwright/docs/ci.md

 ### CircleCI

 We run our tests on CircleCI, with our [pre-built Docker image](docker/README.md).
-Use our [CircleCI configuration](/.circleci/config.yml) to create your own.
 Running Playwright smoothly on CircleCI requires the following steps:

 1. Use the pre-built [Docker image](docker/README.md) in your config like so: